-Atmospheric pollution, or things transported by the wind to the ocean, is a significant issue.
+Significant contributions to amassing ocean debris include atmospheric pollution, plastic pollution, or things transported by the wind to the ocean.
 Plastic bags and Styrofoam containers, for example, float in the water and do not degrade.

 These particles can range from natural materials such as dust and sand to man-made materials like garbage and rubbish.
 Most waste, mainly plastic trash in the ocean, cannot degrade and floats in the ocean current for years.

-Animals can become entangled in the plastic or mistake it for food, leading to their death overtime.
+Animals can become entangled in the ocean debris or mistake it for food, leading to their death over time.
 Turtles, dolphins, fish, sharks, crabs, marine birds, and crocodiles are among the most common victims of plastic trash.

-Furthermore, carbon dioxide and climate change significantly impact ocean temperature, which primarily affects ocean ecosystems and fish communities.
+Furthermore, carbon dioxide and climate change significantly impact ocean temperature, primarily affecting ocean ecosystems and fish communities.

 7. Ocean Mining

-At the deepest levels of the ocean, deep-sea ocean mining pollutes and disrupts the ecosystem.
+Deep-sea ocean mining pollutes and disrupts the ecosystem at the deepest levels of the ocean.
 Drilling minerals like cobalt, zinc, silver, gold, and copper results in toxic sulfide deposits deep beneath the ocean’s surface.